All Products

 Minimum number of partitions per topic

-• For topics that use local storage, the minimum value is 1.
+• For local storage, the Topic setting has a minimum value of 1.

-• For topics that use cloud-native storage, the minimum value is 1.
+• This topic covers cloud-native storage, and the minimum value is 1.

-If traffic is high, a single partition can cause data skew and hot spot issues.
+If traffic is high, a single partition may cause data skew and hot spots.
 Set the number of partitions appropriately.

 Not supported